iOS 14 first take: Apple launches a new iPhone home screen, Siri, widgets, picture-in-picture video, Back Tap and more

-Main features of the iOS 14 are largely focused on the home screen, the Today View and notifications.
-Interestingly enough, the very idea of an app is changing.
-Prior to iOS 14, there were already apps as well as widgets that are based on your installed apps and available on the Today View page.
+The main new features of iOS 14 are largely focused on the home screen, the Today View and notifications.
+The very idea of an app is changing.
+Prior to iOS 14, there were apps and widgets, which are based on your installed apps and available on the Today View page.
 Now, there is a third form called App Clips for when you need the functionality of an app that you don't have.

 iOS 14 App Library makes your iPhone's home screen more manageable